Last Updated on: 18th September 2023, 10:37 pm

-Vitamin A (also known as retinol) is needed for eye health and defense against illnesses.
+Vitamin A (retinol) is needed for eye health and defense against illnesses.

 Vitamin B-6 (pyridoxine) is utilized for protein metabolization, nerve health, and hemoglobin and antibody production.

-The antioxidant, Vitamin C, is essential for iron absorption and for forming new tissues and bones.
+The antioxidant vitamin C is essential for iron absorption and forming new tissues and bones.

 Vitamin E is a fat-soluble vitamin and antioxidant that fights against infection and prevents blood clotting.

-Banana doesn’t contain any vitamin D, so a tortoise will need to get it from other foods or sun exposure.
+Banana contains no vitamin D, so a tortoise must get it from other foods, supplements, or sun exposure.